adamggg/json-examples/java/jackson/README.md

 With the combined power of [JSONGen](http://jsongen.byingtondesign.com/) by [Rick Byington](http://byingtondesign.com) and [Jackson](http://wiki.fasterxml.com/JacksonInFiveMinutes) by [FasterXML](fasterxml.com)

+Watch the Tutorial on YouTube
+===

+There's a 10-minute tutorial of this documentation on YouTube at [youtu.be/vBkuLu-ycEc](http://youtu.be/vBkuLu-ycEc).

 Compile and Run the example code
 ===